 EzFill Congratulates Formula 1 Miami Grand Prix on Finalizing Preparations

-/EIN News/ -- MIAMI, FL, May 04, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. (“EzFill” or the “Company”) (NASDAQ: EZFL), a pioneer and emerging leader in the mobile fuel industry, continues to provide mobile fueling services to this weekend's highly anticipated Miami Grand Prix Formula 1 event.
+MIAMI, FL, May 04, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. ("EzFill" or the "Company") EZFL, a pioneer and emerging leader in the mobile fuel industry, continues to provide mobile fueling services to this weekend's highly anticipated Miami Grand Prix Formula 1 event.
 EzFill has been servicing Formula 1 assets dedicated to the build-out of the 2023 event as well as operations related to the track and grounds leading up to the race.

 Yehuda Levy, EzFill Interim Chief Executive Officer, commented "We would like to congratulate all the parties involved on a job well done, including South Florida Motorsports, Formula 1, Mercedes, Crypto.com, and all the other vendors, on doing the impossible and getting the premises ready for what is gearing up to be a very exciting weekend.
 We have all been working for several months on this project and are now working around the clock to ensure we meet our fueling obligations for the race event.
 We are excited to be part of Formula 1's prestigious event that is taking place in our home market."